 A curious human phenomenon unfolds as people often unwittingly choose the trap of Betrayal: when going against their own sense of integrity, people do not completely perceive their own diversion from Truth — thus another aspect of the Social Psychology of Betrayal is that of Self-Deception.

-Facts and truth are commonly equated, but there is an important and practical difference: Consider the way facts are used in courts of law to bring about injustice.
-On this basis alone, Truth needs to be more than a synonym for fact.
+Facts and truth are commonly equated, but there is an important and practical difference: Consider the way facts are used in courts of law to bring about injustice, or how politicians intentionally mislead by using out-of-context fact-fragments.
+For these very reasons, Truth needs to be more than just a synonym for fact.
 "Truth" needs its own identity apart from "fact."

 * * * * *